treepeck/judo/README.md

 ```

 Finally, execute `./judo.sh download` (works via WSL on Windows) script that<br/>
-will download the source code from GitHub repos and start the services.
+will download the source code from GitHub repos.

-Changes to Go files require rebuilding the images, while changes to frontend<br/>
-files are displayed automatically.

 ## Services

-Justchess project contains the following services:
+The JustChess project consists of the following services:

 - `rabbitmq` - exchanges events between the Gatekeeper and Justchess servers.<br/>
   The image provides a Web UI management tool, available on the port 15672.
 - `mysql` - a database that stores player's credentials, active sessions and <br/>
   completed games.
 - `testdb` - a disposable database that provides an isolated layer for running<br/>
   tests.
-Available only on `debug` branch.
 - `gatekeeper` - a WebSocker server that accepts and forwards events to the Justchess.
 - `justchess` - handles HTTP requests, Gatekeeper's events, and manages game states.
 - `frontend` - web ui.